drasi-project/docs/docs/content/administrator/platform-deployment/from-preview-images/_index.md

 ```bash
 drasi init --version preview.1
 ```

+Dapr should be automatically installed to your cluster.
+You can verify this by running the command `kubectl get pods -n dapr-system`.

 ## Testing the Deployment
 To test that Drasi has been correctly deployed to your Kubernetes cluster, you can deploy a quick smoke test workload.